datahub-project/datahub/docs/quick-ingestion-guides/powerbi/setup.md

 ---
 # PowerBI Ingestion Guide: Setup & Prerequisites

-In order to configure ingestion from PowerBI, you'll first have to ensure you have a Azure AD app with permission to access the PowerBI resources.
+In order to configure ingestion from PowerBI, you'll first have to ensure you have an Azure AD app with permission to access the PowerBI resources.

 ## PowerBI Prerequisites

-1. Create a Azure AD app: Follow below steps to create an Azure AD app
+1. **Create an Azure AD app:** Follow below steps to create an Azure AD app

    a.
 Login to https://portal.azure.com